dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

    This is a standard texture ID control.
 When set, it reveals other settings:

    :guilabel:`Texture Coordinates`
-      How the texture is mapped to the mesh… You have four choices:
+      How the texture is mapped to the mesh...
+You have four choices:

       - :guilabel:`Local`: use local vertices coordinates.
       - :guilabel:`Global`: use the vertices coordinates in the global space.